fees

 -

-Yes!
-I am a registered NSW Victims Services Counsellor and you can use your approved NSW Victims Services counselling hours with me under The Victims Support Scheme.
+Yes.
+I'm a registered NSW Victims Services Counsellor, and you can use your approved Victims Services counselling hours with me under the Victims Support Scheme.

-If you have been injured by a violent crime or modern slavery in NSW, the Victims Support Scheme offers up to 22 hours of paid counselling to help you recover from the psychological and emotional impacts.
+If you've been injured by a violent crime or modern slavery in NSW, the scheme offers up to 22 hours of paid counselling to support your recovery from the psychological and emotional impacts.

-To access this, you must have received approval from NSW Victims Services for an allocation of counselling hours.
-Please provide me with your full name and Victims Services reference number when you submit your booking request.
+To access this, you'll need approval from NSW Victims Services for an allocation of counselling hours.
+Please include your full name and Victims Services reference number when you submit your booking request.

 other services